aryanranderiya/aryanranderiya/README.md

 Most of my repositories are client work or private projects that can't be published publicly, you can read more about them [here](https://aryanranderiya.com/SoftwareProjects)

-- 🔭 I’m currently working on a personalised AI assistant [GAIA](https://gaia.aryanranderiya.com) and my [blog](https://blog.aryanranderiya.com)
+- 🔭 I’m currently working on a personalised AI assistant [GAIA](https://heygaia.io)
-- 🌱 I’m currently exploring Deep Learning, NLP and Computer Vision
 - 👨‍💻 All my projects are available on my [Portfolio website](https://aryanranderiya.com/SoftwareProjects).
 - 💬 Ask me about web development.
 I'd be happy to help.
-- 📫 Reach me at aryan.k.randeriya@gmail.com or [here](https://aryanranderiya.com/Contact)
+- 📫 Reach me at aryan@heygaia.io or [here](https://aryanranderiya.com/Contact)
 - ⚡ Fun fact : I have a Spotify [playlist](https://open.spotify.com/playlist/1kDa0wKgm0baT3550xsURH) with over 1700 songs